Yen slips; euro eyes ECB, Spanish bond sale

 The dollar bought 78.51 yen, having risen as high as 78.585, a level not seen since September 19.
 The euro fetched 101.37, not far off a peak of 101.46 set overnight.

-The BOJ, which only last month boosted its asset-buying and loan program, has been under intense political pressure to offer more stimulus to spur growth and weaken the yen.
+The BOJ, which only last month boosted its asset-buying and loan programme, has been under intense political pressure to offer more stimulus to spur growth and weaken the yen.

 Still, analysts generally expect the BOJ to stand pat at the October 4-5 meeting to gauge the effects of its latest easing, given there is another review just around the corner on October 30.

 Against the greenback, the euro was at $1.2918, stuck in a $1.2800/3000 range.
-Markets are still waiting for Spain to seek a bailout and trigger the ECB's recently announced bond-buying program.
+Markets are still waiting for Spain to seek a bailout and trigger the ECB's recently announced bond-buying programme.

 Because of that, analysts believe the ECB will hold off another cut in interest rates later on Thursday.